RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 1. **Inter-Project Communication:**
 - Connecting VPCs in different projects within the same organization.

- ** 2. Cross-Region Connectivity:**
+ 2. **Cross-Region Connectivity:**
 - Establishing connections between VPCs in different regions for global applications.

+3. **Resource Sharing:**
-4. Resource Sharing: Allowing different teams or departments to share resources securely without exposing them to the public internet.
+Allowing different teams or departments to share resources securely without exposing them to the public internet.

-5. Setting up VPC peering involves creating a peering connection request from one VPC and accepting it from the other.
-Once established, you need to update route tables and security groups to allow traffic between the peered VPCs12.
+- Setting up VPC peering involves creating a peering connection request from one VPC and accepting it from the other.
+- Once established, you need to update route tables and security groups to allow traffic between the peered VPCs.